mvc5/mvc5.github.io/overview/plugins-and-aliases.md

 $app->call('Home\Factory', ['config' => $config, 'vm' => $vm]);
 ```

-To get all of the available arguments that are not plugin arguments, add $args to the method signature
+To get all of the available arguments that are not plugin arguments, add $args to the method signature.

 ```php
 public function __invoke(Config $config, ViewManager $vm, array $args = [])